 For GMC status see section on professional accreditation.

-High quality applications for September 2015 entry may be considered after the 15th January.
-It is however in your best interests to submit an application as soon as possible as our next interview dates, which are normally held in Preston, are 2-4 March 2015.
+High quality applications for September 2015 are still being considered, it is however in your best interest to submit an application as soon as possible.

 Applications can be made direct to UCLan via email@example.com using the online application form, or by downloading an application form from this webpage.
 Alternatively, you can apply via the University and College Admissions Service (UCAS).